Leonid Breshnez (General Secretary of the Central Committee of the Communist Party of the Soviet Union):

 “Suddenly everything became dark.
 We had entered cloud cover.
 Then it grew even darker.
 I started to worry that we had dropped into a deep gorge.
 There was a roaring as our landing engine ignited just above the ground to break the speed of our descent.
 Finally we felt our spacecraft slumping to a halt.
 We had landed in two meters of thick snow.”

-One day, 2 hours and 2 minutes after launch, the intrepid explorers were back.
+Twenty-six hours and 2 minutes after launch, the intrepid explorers were back on Earth.
 Leonov recalls the landing:

 “We landed and opened the hatch.
 The air was cold, it rushed in.
 We set up our radio channel and began to broadcast our coded signal.
 Only after seven hours did a monitoring station in West Germany report that they had heard the coded signal which I had sent.”